Learn the key techniques of stained glass painting:

-And you can fit it in with your own schedule.
+And you can practise whenever it fits it in with your own schedule.

 - Watch the videos as often as you like and download the designs whenever you want.

-- Get full, quick email support whenever you have questions.
+- Get email support whenever you have questions.

-- Buy with peace of mind - in fact, let's talk about that right now:
+- Buy with complete peace of mind - in fact, let's talk about that right now:

 You have a 60-day money-back guarantee.